AInora

 An AI receptionist built for mental health practices changes this equation entirely.
 It answers every call with appropriate warmth and sensitivity, screens for crisis situations, handles intake paperwork, books appointments based on provider specialties and availability, and does all of this without ever compromising patient confidentiality.

-Unique Challenges of Mental Health Phone Management
+What Makes Mental Health Phone Management Unique?

 Mental health practices are not like other medical offices.
 The phone management challenges are fundamentally different, and solutions that work for a dermatology clinic or orthopedic practice often fail in a behavioral health setting.